briannemsick/barrage/docs/basics.rst

 .. contents:: **Table of Contents**:

-Welcome to the Barrage package, it may take a while getting used to writing configs instead of code and or learning the dataset classes in the short term; however, the standardization, repeatability, and code reuse will pay dividends in the long term.
+Welcome to the Barrage package, it may take a while getting used to writing configs instead of code and or learning the fundamental dataset classes in the short term;
+however, the standardization, repeatability, and code reuse should  pay dividends in the long term.

 ----------
 Python API
 ----------
-The barrage ``python`` API is concise and simple:
+The Barrage ``python`` API is concise and simple:

 .. code-block:: python